Fett-Mops/CustomTkinter-Formula-Book/README.md

 ## Important
 These functions are already in the project:
-- [ ] Calculate frmula with values and connstants
+- [ ] Calculate formula with values and connstants
-- [ ] add new fomrula
+- [ ] add new formula
 - [ ] edit formula
 - [ ] delet formula
 - [ ] search to formula